bgd-labs/aave-proposals-v3/src/20240812_Multi_MeritBaseIncentivesAndSuperfestMatching/MeritBaseIncentivesAndSuperfestMatching.md

 2. **Incentives Matching:**

-- Match incentives up to 150k OP (Optimism tokens), with a maximum value of $2 per OP, to be paid in GHO.
+- Match incentives up to 150k OP (Optimism tokens), with a maximum value of $2 per OP.
 This will provide additional motivation for users to engage with Aave on Base and align Aave DAO with the Superchain ecosystem.
 - This will be funded with 100,000 USDC first batch, sourced from the Aave Collector on Base to be “reinvested” in the ecosystem.
 - The ACI treasury will receive allowance for a total of 200,000 USDC from the Mainnet collector contract, and will be responsible from claim and bridging this funds to match futher incentives from the superfest program up to a total of 300k$
 - to allow this LM program, the AIP will appoint the ACI multisig `0xac140648435d03f784879cd789130F22Ef588Fcd` as emission_admin to handle the distribution on behalf of the DAO